Bushramjad/Naive-Bayes-Fake-News-Detection-Urdu/README.md

 (1) The effects of stop-word filtering.
 This means removing common words from train and test sets.

 (2) The effects of Boolean Naive Bayes.
 This means removing duplicate words in each document (review) before training.

+We can clearly see from the results that Boolean Naive Bayes improves our performance as compared to simple Naive Bayes Classifier

+Accuracy is as follows:

+Naive Bayes = 75%
+Binary Naive Bayes with stopwords = 76%
+Binary Naive Bayes without stopwords = 77%